-Euro NCAP Pedestrian Target (EPTa) - means the adult pedestrian target used in this protocol as specified in ANNEX A
+Euro NCAP Pedestrian Target (EPTa) - means the adult pedestrian target used in this protocol as specified in the Articulated Pedestrian Target Specification document version 1.0.

-Euro NCAP Child Target (EPTc) - means the child pedestrian target used in this protocol as specified in ANNEX A
+Euro NCAP Child Target (EPTc) - means the child pedestrian target used in this protocol as specified in the Articulated Pedestrian Target Specification document version 1.0.